jeremy-edward-bauerle/LegendSRD/pdf_output/spirit_magic/edits/by-hand.md

 *Savage Snip* (Intensity 3 Combat Manoeuvre, praying mantis spirit) - INT 3, POW 23, CHA 3.
 CA 3, SR +3, HP 23, Spirit Damage +2d6.
 Persistence 92%, Spectral Foreclaw 112%.
 Grants the automatic free use of the Choose Location combat manoeuvre whenever the magician succeeds in his attack.

 #### Sickness and Curse Spirits

 Sickness and curse spirits are malevolent beings which attack and covertly possess mortals.
-Once in possession they emulate specific disease effects (see page 78 of the *Legend Core Rulebook*).
+Once in possession they emulate specific disease effects.

 Sickness spirits tend to gather (on the Spirit Plane) near the bodies of the recently dead, attracted by the eventual departure of its soul.
 From there they usually lay in wait for mortals to approach and follow them until they sleep or pass into an unconscious state.
 At this point they use their Discorporation skill to drag the target's soul onto the Spirit Plane.
 If they succeed in defeating the victim in spirit combat then they covertly possess him and inflicting the effect of their disease.

 Curse spirits are similar in effect to sickness spirits but they are normally captured by shaman at sites of great disaster and misfortune.
 Once bound they are used as offensive weapons to overtly possess the spirit magician's enemies.

 Both types of spirit have an INT and CHA of 2d6.
 Their POW can range from 1d6+6 upwards.
 The bigger the POW the stronger they are in spirit combat and the more difficult to exorcise once discovered.
-Each +6 grants an additional disease/poison effect (see Poisons & Diseases, page 78 of the *Legend Core Rulebook*).
+Each +6 grants an additional disease/poison effect.

 # SHAMANISM FOR FUN AND PROPHETS

-*Legend* introduces a new, free-form system of Spirit Magic mixing a blend of academic realism and fantasy.
-The rules provide a toolkit of ideas that can be used to create many different kind of **animistic** traditions but the openness of the system can make it hard to know where to start or how to fit spirit magic into your own campaign.
+These rules provide a toolkit of ideas that can be used to create many different kind of **animistic** traditions but the openness of the system can make it hard to know where to start or how to fit spirit magic into your own campaign.
 This article provides answers to questions that have been asked and tools to help bring spirit worship to life in any campaign.
 This is the first of two articles: the second will expand upon the range of spirits and spirit encounters available to spirit worshippers.

 Animism is the broadest term for a worldview in which the world is infused by spirits, and shamanism is just one type of animism.
-Legend focuses on shamanism but the rules can accommodate most forms of animism.
+These rules focus on shamanism but they can accommodate most forms of animism.
 For example, Shinto or 'folk Hinduism' can be seen as animistic practices as can ancestor worship among the Romans and ancient Greeks.
-And, as can be seen in any bookshop, many new age beliefs are fundamentally animistic. *Legend* spirit magic is as applicable to the modern world as it is to the ancient.
+And, as can be seen in any bookshop, many new age beliefs are fundamentally animistic.
+Spirit magic is as applicable to the modern world as it is to the ancient.

 ## Spirit Cults & Traditions